 Refer to the general quality control parameters and tests shown below, set necessary and appropriate specifications for the final product, and provide the rationale for the specifications set.

-Set appropriate acceptance criteria and test procedures for individual products that do not make up a lot and for products that do make up a lot because normally each lot is the unit subject to quality control.
+Set appropriate specifications for individual products that do not make up a lot and for products that do make up a lot because normally each lot is the unit subject to quality control.

-4.3.2.1.
-Cell number and cell viability.
+(1) Cell number and cell viability

 For cells that are an active ingredient in the final product, determine the cell number and viability in the final product or, if needed, in an appropriate intermediate product.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

+(2) Tests of identity

-4.3.2.2.
-Tests of identity.
-Confirm that the cells are the intended target cells by assessing important cell characteristic(s), such as morphological characteristics, biochemical markers, immunological markers, characteristic products, and other appropriate genotypic or phenotypic features.
+Confirm that the intended target cells comprise the product by assessing important cell characteristic(s), such as morphological characteristics, biochemical markers, immunological markers, characteristic products, and other appropriate genotypes or phenotypes.

+(3) Tests of purity

-4.3.2.3.
-Tests of purity.
-To test the purity of the cell population in a final product, if necessary, set the test parameters, test methods, and acceptance criteria for evaluating and controlling nontarget cells, such as undifferentiated cells, cells that exhibit abnormal growth, transformed cells, and contaminating cells, taking into consideration such parameters as the origin of the target cells and tissues, the culture conditions, other parameters of the manufacturing process, quality control of intermediate products.
+To test the purity of the cell population in a final product, if necessary, set the test parameters, test methods, and acceptance criteria for evaluating and controlling nontarget cells, such as undifferentiated cells, cells that exhibit abnormal growth, transformed cells, and contaminating cells, taking into consideration such parameters as the origin of the target cells and tissues, the culture conditions, other parameters of the manufacturing process, and quality control of intermediate products.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

-4.3.2.4.
-Tests for cell-derived undesirable physiologically active substances.
-Specify appropriate tests for determining the permissible dose limit of any potential undesirable physiologically active substances that are derived from the target cells if the presence of such substances in the product is presumed to clearly affect the safety of the patient.
+(4) Tests for cell-derived, undesirable physiologically active substances

+Specify appropriate tests for determining the permissible dose limits of any potential undesirable physiologically active substances that are derived from the target cells if the presence of such substances in the product is presumed to clearly affect the safety of the patient.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.

-4.3.2.5.
-Tests for process-related impurities.
-For substances that may be present in the final product as, for example, contaminants, residues, newly generated products, or degradation products; that potentially originate from raw materials, noncellular components, media ingredients (including feeder cells), chemical reagents, or any other process-related materials; and that may have deleterious effects on quality and safety (for example, albumin derived from fetal calf serum and antibiotics), it is necessary to 1) prove that the substance is not present in the final product by taking into consideration the results of process evaluations related to the elimination of the substance or the results of in-process control of the substance or 2) establish appropriate tests to control permissible levels of the substance in the final product.
+(5) Tests for process-related impurities

+For substances that may be present in the final product as, for example, contaminants, residues, newly generated products or degradation products; that potentially originate from raw materials, noncellular components, media ingredients (including feeder cells), chemical reagents, or any other process-related materials; and that may have deleterious effects on quality and safety (for example, albumin derived from fetal calf serum and antibiotics), it is necessary to 1) prove that the substance is not present in the final product by taking into consideration the results of process evaluations related to the elimination of the substance or the results of in-process substance control or 2) establish appropriate tests to control permissible levels of the substance in the final product.
 When selecting substances to be tested and setting their acceptance criteria, their suitability should be explained and justified.
 At the beginning of the clinical trial, it is acceptable to set provisional acceptance criteria that are based on measured values obtained for a small number of test samples.